What’s In A Name?

 Jet came from a meditation I had been doing for a few months.
 The meditation had to do with a column of light.
 The light had been gold, sometimes shot through with rose, emerald, amethyst.
 Lovely.
 Then one day, actually just a few days before the visit to church, all of a sudden tall, shiny columns of jet encircled me and the column golden light.
 It was a bit shocking at first, but as I worked with the jet I began to see that it created a structure.
 A structure within which I sensed immense freedom.

-Back at church, since I'd been enjoying working with jet, I wrote it on the stone too.
-The only space to put is was in front of Sophia.
+Back at church, since I’d been enjoying working with jet, I wrote it on the stone, too, in a small space in front of Sophia.
 At home I put the rock on my desk.

 Later in the day I happened to glance at the stone and I realized that it had a name on it, and I knew it was my name.
 There is was, right in front of me.
 How could I refuse?
 I accepted the name Jet Sophia.